amiribnjaman/electroenventory-website-client-a11/README.md

 - Add inventory page:
 - Here a user can post a new item

-- My itms page:
+- My itmes page:
 - Here will shown all inventories that logged in user added.
 Here he can edit and delete a item.

-- Blogs
+- Blogs:
   - Here added some bolgs
+- Contact us:
+  - Here a simple static form and address and some text.

 - This site also included a login, signup and forgotten password page.